Disability Advice is a non-government affiliated organization, dedicated to helping you get compensation for disabilities.

 form for applying to ssdi

+The majority of first-time applicants—roughly 67 percent—are denied on the first try.
 However, certain factors can add up to a strong case for receiving SSDI.
 These factors do not guarantee a specific result but may improve your approval odds.

 You Have Enough Work Credits

 SSDI provides benefits to those with a disabling condition that prevents them from working.
 To qualify, an applicant must have paid enough tax into Social Security during their lifetime to have become “insured” by the SSDI program.
-Regardless of the extent of your disability, you must have enough Social Security work credits to receive approval for SSDI benefits.
+Regardless of the extent of your disability, you must have enough Social Security work credits or quarters of coverage to receive approval for SSDI benefits.
 You must also have earned a certain number of those credits within your recent work history.

 The number of work credits needed to qualify depends on your age when you became disabled.
 For example, if you became disabled before you turned 28, you must have accrued six work credits during your lifetime.
 However, if your disability began at age 50, you need 28.
 The time it takes to earn the required work credits varies based on how many you earn each year.
 If you earn the full four credits every year, you’ll reach your eligibility level in the shortest time possible.